speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-05-[OS] Introduction.md

   - Usually sharing storage via a **storage-area network (SAN)**
   - Provides a **high-availability(HA)** service which survives failures
     - **Asymmetric clustering** has one machine in hot-standby mode
-    - Sy**mmetric clustering** has multiple nodes running applications, monitoring each other
+    - **Symmetric** clustering has multiple nodes running applications, monitoring each other
   - Some clusters are for **high-performance computing (HPC)**
     - Applications must be written to use parallelization
   - Other forms of Clusters